PedroCotovio/PD_1_Pattern_Mining/README.md

-# Cadeira: Prospeção de Dados
+# Data Mining FCUL 19/20

+This work was developed as part of FCUL's 2019/2020 edition of the [Data Mining course](https://fenix.ciencias.ulisboa.pt/courses/pdad-4-2254879305237547)

-### 1º Projeto - Pattern Mining
+### Pattern Mining

-#### Aluno: Pedro Giesteira Cotovio - Número: 55053
+#### Student: Pedro Giesteira Cotovio

-Resumo:

-O projeto é uma análise 'market basket' do dataset foodmart2020, disponivel dentro da dirétoria `dataset`.
-A analise principal está no jupyter notebbok `PD_201920_Project`.
-Para facilitar a análise foi criado um python module `pp_mining`, que está bem documentado.